mojtaba-gheytasi/go-order-system-showcase/Architecture.md

 ---

 ## Trade-offs accepted

-**Gin is an inbound adapter, not the architecture.** `net/http` could serve this API, but Gin is used deliberately to demonstrate framework-level routing, binding, and middleware.
-The cost is another dependency; containing it in `adapter/in/httpgin` keeps replacement local, while `net/http.Server` still owns timeouts and graceful shutdown.

 **Generated code is committed to git.** It makes diffs noisier.
 In exchange, `git clone && go build ./...` works with no extra tools installed.
 This is standard in